steelsoul/CriminalIntent/README.md

 # CriminalIntent
-No crime will be forgotten...
-No one guilty will be forgiven...
+No crime is forgotten, no guilty is forgiven.